sannnekk/shopware-configurator/README.md

 - Storefront assets live in `src/Resources/app/storefront`.
 Use the Shopware build tooling (for example `bin/build-storefront.sh` or the standard administration build process) after modifying the JavaScript or SCSS sources.
 - Cart behaviour is implemented through custom collector, processor, and a `BeforeLineItemAddedEvent` subscriber inside `src/Core/Checkout/Cart/`.
 - Tests are located in the `tests/` directory and can be executed with the project-wide PHPUnit configuration.
+- The prices are calculated in two places: in the storefront using js in the configurator, and in the backend using PHP.
+Ensure that both implementations stay in sync when modifying the pricing logic.

 For questions or contributions, open an issue or submit a pull request in the repository.